projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 Virtio Framework Considerations
 ===============================

-How to realize the virtio framework is specific to a hypervisor implementation.
-In ACRN, the virtio framework implementations can be classified into two types, virtio backend service in user-land (VBS-U) and virtio backend service in kernel-land (VBS-K), according to where the virtio backend service (VBS) is located.
+How to configure the virtio framework is specific to a hypervisor implementation.
+In ACRN, the virtio framework implementations can be classified into two types, virtio backend service in userland (VBS-U) and virtio backend service in kernel-land (VBS-K), according to where the virtio backend service (VBS) is located.
 Although different in BE drivers, both VBS-U and VBS-K share the same FE drivers.
 The reason